 Huge difference.
 And not in a good way, necessarily.
 I need to find a happy medium somewhere.
 The foyer is the part I dislike the most.

 I feel like it really needs some warming up with a darker color since it gets a fair amount of natty light. (<--Like my cheap beer reference in there?
-I could have used a drink or two when I walked into all this whiteness the first night.)
-I'm gonna have to let this one grow on me.
-I told J that I'm giving myself two weeks and if I don't figure out a way to love it by then I am changing it.
-I'm looking at this grey paint post from Kim at Newlywoodward for some good grey/greige inspiration.
+I could have used a drink or two when walked into all this whiteness the first night.)
+I'm gonna to let one grow on me. told J that giving myself weeks and if don't figure out way love it by then am changing it. looking at this grey paint post from Kim at Newlywoodward for some good grey/greige inspiration.